 A hedge trimmer refers either to a manual gardening tool or a larger machine that you use for trimming hedges and bushes.
 There are various designs and sizes of hedge trimmers.
 Each has their own advantages and disadvantages.
 The two main types of hedge trimmers in common usage are the tractor-mounted hedge trimmer and the stand-alone.

 The average homeowners tend to use stand-alone trimmers for around the house maintenance.
-For this reason, the main focus of information in this article will be how to use the different types of stand-alone hedge trimmers.
+For this reason, in this article will be focusing mostly on how to use the different types of stand-alone hedge trimmers.

 Manual Hedge Trimmers

 The cheapest and most environmentally friendly trimmers are manually-operated hedge trimmers.
 They are also regularly called hedge shears or hedge clippers.
 These are designed like a giant pair of scissors and operate in the same way mechanically.
 They can also closely resemble pruning shears with much longer blades for cutting.

 Manual trimmers are very easy to operate.
 You simply pull the handles outward to open the two blades up and close them again over the branches or leaves you want to trim.
 It’s essential to keep these trimmers well sharpened and lubricated if you want to make the job easier for yourself.
 When the blades become dull you will have a difficult time cutting anything.

 - Easily stored in your garage taking up minimal space